Eaglercraft-Archive/Eaglercraftx-1.8.8-src/README.md

  - **Source code to provide the LWJGL keyboard, mouse, and OpenGL APIs in a browser**
  - **Patch files to mod the Minecraft 1.8 source code to make it browser compatible**
  - **Browser-modified portions of Minecraft 1.8's open-source dependencies**
- - **Plugins for Minecraft servers to allow the eagler client to connect to them**

 ### This repository does NOT contain: